lixitrixi/dms/README.md

 # dms
- An end-to-end encrypted direct messaging web app!
+ An end-to-end encrypted direct messaging web app using NodeJS!